Satchmo.com - New Orleans Music

 JANUARY 31

-1907 Late guitarist, banjo player and vocalist Emmanuel Sayles was born in Donaldsonville, LA in 1907; Sayles played on the river boats with Fate Marable in the 1920's; he was featured on the 1929 Jones & Collins Astoria Hot Eight sessions, and went on to work with Roosevelt Sykes, Sidney Desvigne, George Lewis, Punch Miller and others; he was a fixture at Preservation Hall from the early 60's into the 80's
+1907 Late guitarist, banjo player and vocalist Emmanuel Sayles was born in Donaldsonville, LA in 1907.
+Sayles played on the river boats with Fate Marable in the 1920's.
+He was featured on the 1929 Jones & Collins Astoria Hot Eight sessions, and went on to work with Roosevelt Sykes, Sidney Desvigne, George Lewis, Punch Miller and others.
+He was a fixture at Preservation Hall from the early 60's into the 80's.
+Sayles passed away on October 5, 1986.
+Read more here and here.
+Listen to Emmanuel Sayles music on YouTube.

-1948 "The Song Is Ended (But the Melody Lingers On)" by Lake Charles, Louisiana native Nellie Lutcher entered the Billboard R&B Chart in 1948
+1948 "The Song Is Ended (But the Melody Lingers On)" by Lake Charles, Louisiana native Nellie Lutcher entered the Billboard R&B Chart in 1948.
+It peaked at the #3 position.

-1953 "Tell Me Pretty Baby" by Lloyd Price entered the Billboard R&B Chart in 1953
+1953 "Tell Me Pretty Baby" by Lloyd Price entered the Billboard R&B Chart in 1953.
+It peaked at the #8 position.

 Satchmo.com - On This Day in Louisiana Music History